madzka/madzka.github.io/GiHub_tworzenie_prywatnego_repo.md

 # **HOW TO CREATE A PRIVATE REPO**

-To put your project up on your GitHub Enterprise Server instance, you'll need to create a repository for it to live in.
+To put your project up on your GitHub Enterprise Server, you'll need to create a repository for it to live in.

 Go to https://github.com/ and log in to your account.